devil-mice-labs/learn-ml-on-gcp/README.md

 [`Organisation Policy Service`](https://cloud.google.com/resource-manager/docs/organization-policy/overview) allows you to set *constraints* at various levels of your Google Cloud resource hierarchy, restricting the ways in which these resources can be created and used, thus protecting yourself from security incidents and overspend.

+[`Access Transparency`](https://cloud.google.com/assured-workloads/access-transparency/docs/overview) logs are great for keeping an eye on Google personnel accessing your organisation's data 😈 This service is **not** enabled by default, you'd need a paid support package to enable the service.
+As of the time of writing, the basic support goes for $29 a month which is a steal, IMO, and under the current rules it will qualify you for enabling this service.

 ## Python

 There are too many books, online resources, and courses available on this.
 I learned a lot from this one -- [`Real Python`](https://realpython.com/).
 The free version is good but I think the subscription is worth it -- you get access to even more content and they do Office Hours on Slack where there is a very lively learner community.